-- 1. Has ultimate responsibility for all testing activities within the local school system. - 2.
-Appoints the STC. - 3.
-Supervises principals and STC to ensure that they fulfill their specific responsibilities for the administration of tests. - 4.
-Maintains contact with the STC to become thoroughly informed of all testing activities. - 5.
-Conducts investigations of reported testing irregularities (e.g., student cheating, unethical professional conduct).
-Reports unethical professional conduct to the Educator Ethics Division of the Professional Standards Commission. - 6.
-Monitors testing activities in the local school system to guarantee compliance with regulations established by the State Board of Education and current legislation. - 7.
-Informs local board members, parents, and other citizens about requirements pertaining to statewide testing. - 8.
-Ensures that appropriate local personnel attend GaDOE workshops concerning state assessment programs.
+- 1. Has ultimate responsibility for all testing activities within the local school system. - Designates the STC and notifies the GaDOE through the Primary Role Management application in the MyGaDOE Portal of any new appointments to this role as they may occur due to changes in personnel or updates to primary or back-up STC positions. - 3.
+Supervises Principals and STC to ensure that they fulfill their specific responsibilities for the administration of tests. - 4.
+Maintains contact with STC to become thoroughly informed of all testing activities. - 5.
+Ensures that local calendars are planned so that all tests are administered according to the statepublished testing calendar. - 6.
+Informs local board members, parents, and other citizens about requirements pertaining to statewide testing. - 7.
+Informs stakeholders residing within the local system's area concerning the collective achievement of enrolled students by school and system.